GEUS-Glaciology-and-Climate/pypromice/docs/install.rst

 	$ pip install pypromice

-The `eccodes <https://confluence.ecmwf.int/display/ECC/ecCodes+installation>`_ package for pypromice's post-processing functionality ([eccodes](https://confluence.ecmwf.int/display/ECC/ecCodes+installation) and [scikit-learn](https://scikit-learn.org/stable/)) needs to be installed specifically in the pip distribution:
+The `eccodes <https://confluence.ecmwf.int/display/ECC/ecCodes+installation>`_ package for pypromice's post-processing functionality needs to be installed specifically in the pip distribution:

 .. code:: console